-Nowadays, a ceiling fan is one of the fundamental pieces of equipment in every human being’s house because it gives so much comfortable atmosphere within our homes.
+Nowadays, a ceiling fan is one of the fundamental pieces of equipment in every human being’s house because it creates a comfortable atmosphere within our homes.
 A ceiling fan does not change the room temperature.
 It distributes the air in the room.
 So, a cool breeze revolves around the room.
-In the summer season, a ceiling fan pushes the air downward to get a cool breeze, whereas, in the winter season, it drags the air in an upward direction to get warm air which gives more comfort.
-To make a human comfortable various ceiling fan parts are assembled to work smoothly.
-We all have to know the parts of a ceiling fan, so we can do their maintenance and change any damaged parts whenever required.
+In the summer season, a ceiling fan pushes the air downward to get a cool breeze, whereas, in the winter season, it drags the air in an upward direction to get warm air, which gives more comfort.
+To make a person comfortable, various ceiling fan parts are assembled to work smoothly.
+We all have to know the parts of a ceiling fan so we can do their maintenance and change any damaged parts whenever required.

-As ceiling fan is widely used in both seasons, there are chances of malfunction.
-So to avoid such circumstances, we need to know the parts of a ceiling fan and their names and functions.
+As ceiling fans are widely used in both seasons, there is a chance of malfunction.
+So, to avoid such circumstances, we need to know the parts of a ceiling fan and their names and functions.

 Table of Contents